 Following a surge in demand for international trips, travellers have had to endure sporadic outbreaks of chaos at the airport and last weekend well over a thousand missed their flights because of delays going through security.

-“Look, I think the events over the last week have shown that we’ve got a massive job to do to rebuild trust in Dublin Airport,” Graeme McQueen from the Dublin Airport Authority admitted to Newstalk.
+“Look, I think the events over the last week have shown that we’ve got a massive job to do to rebuild trust in Dublin Airport,” Graeme McQueen from airport operator DAA admitted to Newstalk.

 “I think that is the full focus of the team.
 I think there’s been pressure for us to deliver last week and this weekend.

 “So far so good on that.
 There’s no complacency here, we know we need to do better than last weekend and as a team we’re absolutely committed to make that happen.”

 Despite fears that the extra traffic from the long weekend would be too much for the airport to cope with, Mr McQueen said that things were under control and the longest queue going through security today had been 43 minutes.

 However, people across the country remain unimpressed with the airport’s performance.
 Senator Timmy Dooley of the Oireachtas Transport Committee has described the chaos as “an embarrassment to us” and urged the DAA chief to resign.

 “I think the board should be gone,” he said.